SteveO-Sec/Cybersecurity-Maturity-Plan/README.md

 The enterprise currently faces several security challenges, including:
 - No SIEM or central log collection system.
 - Lack of internet filtering and vulnerability management.
-- Insufficient access control: all employees have VPN access by default, and users are administrators on their endpoints.
+- Over-permissioned access control: all employees have VPN access by default, and users are administrators on their endpoints.
 - Legacy web application on an unsupported OS, creating a non-patchable vulnerability.
-- No regular password updates, with some accounts over 10 years old.
+- No password rotation policy.

 These issues create an environment that is vulnerable to both internal and external threats, requiring a strategic overhaul to establish a secure and reliable network.

 ## Key Recommendations
 ### 1. Deploy SecurityOnion
    - **Architecture**: Use one primary node for log management and multiple sensor nodes across network segments for packet analysis and alert generation.
-   - **Features**: Leverage Zeek, Suricata, and Kibana for real-time traffic analysis, threat detection, and visualization.
+   - **Features**: Utilize Zeek, Suricata, and Kibana for real-time traffic analysis, threat detection, and visualization.

 ### 2. Implement Network Segmentation
-   - **VLANs and DMZ**: Segment the network into VLANs for users, servers, and management to reduce risk.
-Place external-facing servers and the legacy web application in a DMZ to isolate them from the internal network.
+   - **VLANs**: Segment the network into VLANs for users, servers, and management to reduce risk.
+   - **DMZ**: Place external-facing servers and the legacy web application in a DMZ to isolate them from the internal network.

 ### 3. Enhance Identity and Access Management
    - **Multi-Factor Authentication (MFA)**: Enforce MFA for VPN access and remove unnecessary administrative privileges from users and support staff.